Work-Sharing program

 grant_single_labels|otherInfo

-- Agreements can only start on Sundays to align with the Employment Insurance payment cycle, which should be considered when planning the agreement start date.
+- The Work-Sharing program stipulates that agreements can only start on a Sunday to align with the Employment Insurance payment cycle.

 grant_single_labels|contact